 The High Court threw the case out of court on the basis that everything in the interview was common knowledge.
 Judge Frederick Morris later went on to head the Morris Tribunal into the notorious Garda Corruption in Donegal.

-Shortly after the High Court fiasco, the State said they would no longer defend themselves against the claims of malicious prosecution failure to vindicate constitutional rights and false imprisonment made by Breatnach.
+Shortly after the High Court fiasco, the State said they would no longer defend the Gardai against the claims of malicious prosecution failure to vindicate constitutional rights and false imprisonment made by Breatnach.

 STATE BACKED GARDA COSTS FOR EVER

-But they refused to represent the Gardai being sued by Breatnach.
+They refused to represent the Gardai being sued by Breatnach going forward.
 Following High Court proceedings in which Gardai claimed the State could not abandon them, the State backed down and agreed to indemnify Garda costs, ad infinitum.

 Meanwhile, the government opened discussions on compensation for the Sallins Men.
 On the basis that all relevant information had been ‘discovered’ to the Sallins Men and that a public inquiry was imminent, the cases of the Sallins Men were settled out of court.
 There was also the threat of ‘court lodgements’.